MadsNeis/MadsNeis/README.md

 - 👋 Hi, I’m Madison!
 I'm a student at OSU-Cascades studying computer science
-- 👀 I’m interested in cyber security and video game development
+- 👀 I’m interested in Software Engineering, Front-End Development, and Cyber Security.
 - 📫 You can reach me at NeisMads@gmail.com

 <!---